francisco843/PDF-Interpreter-Enterprise-Accelerator/README.md

 2. Install the project in editable mode with development dependencies.
 3. Replace the sample CSV in `data/external/` with your enterprise dataset if needed.
 4. Update `configs/base.yaml` to reflect the correct target and feature columns.
+5. Execute `json_payload.pdf` as the proof/test PDF for project validation.
-5. Run `pdf-interpreter train --config configs/base.yaml`.
+6. Run `pdf-interpreter train --config configs/base.yaml`.
-6. Review generated outputs in `models/` and `reports/`.
+7. Review generated outputs in `models/` and `reports/`.
-7. Open a pull request using the provided GitHub templates and CI workflow.
+8. Open a pull request using the provided GitHub templates and CI workflow.

 ## GitHub Readiness